hindman/optopus/README.md

 #### Example 1

-The comparisons will start with a minimal script: a bare-bones grep clone that will allow us to use Python regexes rather than whatever grep ships with.
+The comparisons will start with a minimal script: a bare-bones grep clone that will allow us to use Python regular expressions rather than whatever grep ships with.
 Schematically, we want to handle this usage:

     pgrep [-i] [-v] <rgx> <path>